Overview of Sciatica

 Pressure or irritation in one of the nerve roots in the lumbar spine (which lead to the sciatic nerve) or compression of the sciatic nerve itself can cause sciatica.

 Sciatica is a type of radiculopathy.
 Radiculopathies are disorders that affect the nerve roots or nerves.
 Compression of a nerve root often occurs as a result of damage to one of the discs between the vertebrae (called intervertebral discs).
 In some cases, sciatic pain radiates from other nerves in the body.
 This is called referred pain.

 Pain associated with sciatica often is severe, sharp, and shooting.
 It may be accompanied by other symptoms, such as numbness, tingling, weakness, and sensitivity to touch.
 Sciatic pain usually occurs on one side of the body and may extend into the lower leg.

 Incidence and Prevalence of Sciatica

-Although low back pain is a common condition that affects as many as 80–90% of people during their lifetime, true sciatica occurs in about 5% of cases.
+Although low back pain is a common condition that affects as many as 80–90 percent of people during their lifetime, true sciatica occurs in about 5 percent of cases.
 Sciatica is more common between 30 and 50 years of age.
 Although the condition occurs in men and women about equally, some studies have shown that sciatica often is more severe in women.